for Upcycling Christmas Ornaments

-I “spit” my ornaments during one of our Facebook Live Friday segments over on our All Things New Again Facebook page.
+I “spit” my ornaments during The Furniture Painting Friday Show over on our All Things New Again Facebook page.
 Every Friday at 12 noon (eastern) we come on live with a free mini painting lesson.
 (Here’s the link to our video tutorial on these Unicorn Spit techniques.
 NOTE: The contest has ended.)
 Be sure to follow our Facebook page and tune in every week.
 We teach a lot of techniques, do a lot of giveaways and have a lot of fun.

 My sister liked these glass balls so much, she asked me to make some for her home in her colors.

 Here’s a step-by-step written tutorial for all of the people (like me!) who have a hard time paying attention to videos, but learn best by reading and following the pictures at your own pace. 🙂

 First you need to prep the ornaments with a quick coat of either chalk-type paint or Mod Podge to help the Unicorn Spit adhere to the glass (or plastic) better.
 Some people skip this step and apply the Unicorn Spit directly to the ornament, reporting that it sticks just fine.
 I’ve had mixed results so I always prep just to be safe.